 Why am I not seeing results from taking Adderall?

 Only about 70 percent of people get a clear benefit from amphetamine.
-You may need to increase the dosage.
 When both amphetamine and methylphenidate are tried, the response rate rises to 88 percent.
 That means that one in every 12 people will not get the dramatic benefits that are usually seen with first-line ADHD medications.
 Before you give up hope and try alternative medications, you need to give the standard medications a full try.

 If you are not seeing results, your doctor may need to increase the dosage.
 Generally, adults can change the dose of medication daily until they find the optimal amount.
 Younger children, however, often lack the ability to tell the physician how the medication is affecting their mood and functioning.
 For patients under the age of 16, the medication dose should only be raised once a week to allow time for parents and teachers to assess the medication’s effect on symptoms.